Sonora Rally © 2015-2018 All rights reserved

 The emphasis is on challenging rally style navigation through a wide variety of desert terrain.
 Race categories include motorcycles, quads, cars, trucks, and UTVs.
 The Safari class allows street licensed cars or trucks that may not have a roll cage.

-They aim to provide a unique world-class rally that is both challenging for the best off-road competitors, as well as manageable by the less accomplished.
+The aim is to provide a unique world-class rally that is both challenging for the best off-road competitors, as well as manageable by the less accomplished.
 Dakar vets will find familiarity in the rally format and terrain, while rally newcomers will get a strong taste of what Dakar is really like.

-One aspect that sets this rally apart from all other off-road races in North America, and mimics the famouse Dakar Rally, is the massive sand dunes, and extensive "HP" (off-track) compass heading navigation that is required to find your way.
+One aspect that sets this rally apart from all other off-road races in North America, and mimics the famous Dakar Rally, is the massive sand dunes, and extensive "HP" (off-track) compass heading navigation that is required to find your way.

 Don't be mislead

 Though you may see a lot of photos and discussion about the massive sand dunes from our previous events, don't think that's all you'll see in 2018.
 Dunes will still be a part of the event, however, we are expanding to even more all new terrain.

 Competitors will traverse everything from rocky mountains, washes, kilometers of flat-out beaches, kilometers of roadless open deserts, the largest most remote sand dunes in the Americas, and more.
 If you’re familiar with Baja, Nevada, and similar traditional desert racing, kick those silty whooped-out habits because this is completely different !
 Nearly all of Sonora Rally is on roads and roadless terrain completely unknown to off-road racing.